Ask SN: Seen Any Good April Fool's Pranks Today?

 arXiv:1703.08544 [arxiv.org], D. TRUMP: Data-mining Textual Responses to Uncover Misconception Patterns

-I use this every year (Score:3)
+I use this every year (Score:4, Informative)

 All the Google stuff is great as usual.
 Lexus' one is pretty good too.